nnbaocuong99/k8s-cluster/README.md

 ### ✏️ <ins>Step 1:</ins>

 - Create and account on [Gitlab](https://gitlab.com/)
-> *Quicknote*: You totally can use others platform like Github or what ever, but in this case i highly recommend to use Gitlab because the CI/CD tool from Gitlab is extremely easy to use, all you need to do is create a file in the root location of your repository called `.gitlab-ci.yml`.
+> You totally can use others platform like Github or what ever, but in this case i highly recommend to use Gitlab because the CI/CD tool from Gitlab is extremely easy to use, all you need to do is create a file in the root location of your repository called `.gitlab-ci.yml`.
 This file is basically a recipe for how Gitlab should execute pipelines.
 - Create a repository, push your content or use the content in this project.
 - If you're already cloned this project but there is no file called `.gitlab-ci.yml` Create one and copy this content below into it.
-It will automatically start a `Pipelines` in your next commit.

 ```
 stages:
   - build